LangLangBart/boonGUI/.github/README.md

 node_modules
 ```
 * The `.vscode` settings have been set up to automatically adjust your code to the rules when you save the document.
+* An optional installation of the [VSCode ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) will run eslint on each file and display warnings/errors immediately.
 * You can also lint and correct your entire repository with the following commands.

 ```zsh
 npx eslint .
 npx eslint . --fix
 ```

+#### XML
+When working with XML files, I use the default settings of the [VSCode XML Tools extension](https://marketplace.visualstudio.com/items?itemName=DotJoshJohnson.xml).

 </p>
 </details>